phosphore/eyepyramid/README.md

 * alerts.txt

 ### Building info (and other source-code-related info)
-From the related sample above, I could determie that the code is written in .NET (>= 4.5.x), source-code-level obfuscation, plus some other obfuscation on the executable.
+From the related sample above, I could determine that the code is written in .NET (>= 4.5.x), source-code-level obfuscation, plus some other obfuscation on the executable.
 Uses reflection, and I can confirm the use of MailBee, although I haven't been able to recover the license key.

-* Visual Studio was used to build “Eye Manager,” (allegedly the name of the botmaster component)
+* Visual Studio was used to build Eye Manager, (allegedly the name of the botmaster component)
 * Hangeron (module name)
 * Mailfaker (module name)
 * fHangeron.Menu.Web.vb (file name)